Skip to Main Content

 Requesting a One-On-One Research Consultation

-A team of six dual-degreed librarians (who have obtained both a JD and an MLIS) are standing by to meet with you one-on-one to discuss your specific research goals and objectives and will help you create an effective and efficient legal research strategy.
+A team of five dual-degreed librarians (who have obtained both a JD and an MLIS) can meet with you one-on-one to discuss your specific research goals and objectives and can help you create an effective and efficient legal research strategy.
 Simply complete a request for a Student Research Consultation on the library’s website under Research at MacMillan, “Student Research.”
 A librarian will contact you to make arrangements for an individual meeting.